seedifferently/boto_rsync/README.rst

     -s/--secret_key <secret>    Your Secret Key.
 If not supplied, boto will look for an environment variable or a credentials file (see README.rst for more info).
+    -e/--endpoint <host>        Specify a specific S3 endpoint to connect to via boto's "host" connection argument (S3 only).
     -d/--debug <debug_level>    0 means no debug output (default), 1 means
                                 normal debug output from boto, and 2 means boto debug output plus request/response output from